Finite Population Identification and Design-Based Sensitivity Analysis: Further Extensions

 which is analogous to the $K$-approximate mean balance assumption \ref{assump:KapproxBalance}.
 Under this assumption, we can derive identified sets for $\overline{Y}$ as a function of the sensitivity parameter $K$.
 Finally, suppose we know the sample was obtained via simple random sampling (SRS), for example.
 This is the sampling analog of uniform randomization (\ref{assump:uniformRandomization})---all possible samples of size $n$ from $N$ have equal probability of being selected.
-Then we can compute worst case design probabilities of imbalance, which we can use to calibrate the sensitivity parameter $K$.
+Then, as in section \ref{sec:sensitivityAnalysis}, we can compute worst case design probabilities of imbalance, which we can use to calibrate the sensitivity parameter $K$.
 This allows us to perform a design-based sensitivity analysis for sampling.

 Next consider the randomized experiment setting we focused on in this paper.
-Suppose that, in addition to random assignment, we only observe outcomes $Y_i$ for a sample of $n < N$ units.
-In this case we need to address the identification problem that arises from missing potential outcomes as well as missing data on some units altogether.
+Suppose we only observe a sample of $n < N$ units.
+In this case we need to address the identification problem that arises from missing potential outcomes as well as missing data on some units altogether (see \citealt{Manski1996} and \citealt{KlineTamer2018} for related identification analyses that combine experiments and sampling, but in the infinite population setting).
 This setting does not require any new conceptual ideas, and so we only discuss it briefly.
 Consider the average treated potential outcome.
-Let $n_1 < n$ denote the number of treated units.
+Let $n_1 < n$ denote the number of observed treated units.
 Assume both $n$ and $n_1$ are fixed a priori, and both sampling and randomization are performed independently according to simple random sampling and uniform randomization.
 We observe the average treated potential outcome among sampled units who are treated, $\frac{1}{n_1} \sum_{i : S_i=1, X_i=1} Y_i(1)$.
 We do not know the average $\frac{1}{N-n_1} \sum_{i : S_i=0 \text{ or } X_i=0} Y_i(1)$.
 However, we can make a $K$-approximate mean balance assumption that says this unobserved mean is not too far from the observed one.
 Then we can use our sampling and randomization assumptions to calibrate the value $K$.
 The same analysis can be done for the non-treated potential outcome, and they can be combined to do a design-based sensitivity analysis for the population ATE.